 The above is a basic guide to how a CGT computation looks and what costs you can offset.
 We had a look at payment dates and tax return dates and explored losses a bit.
 We will take a further look at some of the intricacies of selling assets next week.

 Interested in talking to us?
 Call Deirdre on 051396703.
 She will point you in the right direction.
-Or contact us and tell us a bit about you so that we can help.
+Or start here and tell us a bit about you so that we can help.